An object that can manipulate and provide information for a single instance of an app.

 false, even if the app hides, until the next turn of the run loop.

-NSRunning instance remains valid after the application exits.
+NSRunning instance remains valid after the app exits.
 However, most properties lose their significance, and some properties may not be available on a terminated application.